 - Announced Board and management updates in January 2023 including Ana Cabral-Gardner remaining as Chief Executive Officer ("CEO") and Co-Chairperson of the Board. - Announced an offtake transaction with Yahua for the delivery of 15,000 tonnes of Green Lithium along with a three-year agreement to ship 100% of its Green Tailings to Yahua (the "Yahua Offtake").
-Through this transaction, Sigma obtained premium pricing for the sale of its Green Lithium at 9% of the lithium hydroxide index and delivered on its "zero tailings" strategy. - Sigma Shareholders appointed Bechara S. Azar, Cesar Chicayban, Lucas Melo and Alexandre Rodrigues as Independent Directors of the Board as well as the reappointment of Ana Cabral-Gardner as a Director and Chairperson of the Board and Marcelo Paiva as a Director and Co-Chairperson of the Board in June 2023. - In July 2023, Sigma began trading its BDRs on B3 (the Brazilian Stock Exchange), which was an initiative of the B3 exchange itself in an effort to make the stock more accessible to Brazilian retail and institutional investors.
-The BDRs are unsponsored and count on B3 as depositary and Sigma has no awareness of the volume and prices traded.
-The unsponsored BDRs are not regulated by the Brazilian CVM. - In August 2023, Sigma announced management updates, including the appointment of Caio Araujo as Chief Financial Officer ("CFO") and Raphael Dias as Chief Controls Officer ("CCO").
+Through this transaction, Sigma obtained premium pricing for the sale of its Green Lithium at 9% of the lithium hydroxide index and delivered on its "zero tailings" strategy. - Sigma Shareholders appointed Bechara S. Azar, Cesar Chicayban, Lucas Melo and Alexandre Rodrigues as Independent Directors of the Board as well as the reappointment of Ana Cabral-Gardner as a Director and Chairperson of the Board and Marcelo Paiva as a Director of the Board in June 2023. - In July 2023, Sigma began trading its BDRs on B3 (the Brazilian Stock Exchange), which was an initiative of the B3 exchange itself in an effort to make the stock more accessible to Brazilian retail and institutional investors.